open-telemetry/opentelemetry-cpp-contrib/instrumentation/boost_log/README.md

 ## Features

-- Supports Boost.Log sink backend mechanism both, single- and multi-threaded
+- Supports Boost.Log sink backend mechanism and allows for some customizations
 - Supports OpenTelemetry SDK without any changes

 ## Requirements